ralphwetzel/theonionbox/README.md

 - If everything is okay, start the service on next boot with `sudo systemctl enable theonionbox.service`

 ## Usage Monitoring
-To create a small survey of its usage, _The Onion Box_ sends the following information to `t527moy64zwxsfhb.onion`, the hidden service acting as _The Onion Box Update Service_ when requesting the latest version information of Tor and the Box:
+To create a small survey of its usage, _The Onion Box_ sends the following information to `t527moy64zwxsfhb.onion`, the hidden service acting as _The Onion Box Update Service_ when requesting the latest version information of Tor and _The Onion Box_:

-- An UUID created newly each time during launch of the Box.
+- An UUID created newly each time during launch of the box.
-- The stamp of your Box release
+- The stamp of your _Box_ release
-- The name of the operating system hosting your Box
+- The name of the operating system hosting your box
-- The release information of the operating system hosting your Box
+- The release information of the operating system hosting your box

-By intension these information are not at all sufficient to identify you (as a person) or the system hosting your Box.
+By intension these information are not at all sufficient to identify you (as a person) or the system hosting your box.
 They just allow to estimate the number of concurrently running instances of _The Onion Box_ and the diversity of the underlying operating systems.

 Please refer to [version.py](theonionbox/tob/version.py) to review the code:
 ```python